-Treatment and Billing for Motor Vehicle Accidents
+Treatment for Motor Vehicle Accidents

 Auto accidents are unique and complex injuries that affect your nervous system, spine, muscles, and fascia.
 It's really important that you're able to get effective and thorough bodywork after an accident as the most significantly injured system is generally the myofascial system.
 We want to do everything we can to help you come to a complete recovery to avoid long term and cumulative effects.

 When your body goes through this type of trauma there are stages that must be recognized and addressed in order to help the body access full recovery:

 Even after a relatively minor accident our bodies seem to experience a level of shock that can often cause people to think that they are not injured when in fact they are.
 It's always a good idea to go home and rest after being cleared for serious injury by a physician.
 Even if you feel ok and think you could go to work or keep previously made plans.
 Rest, drink plenty of water, let your nervous system recover.